How To Cope When A Pet Dies

 Try To Explain Things To Your Kids

-Remember The Good Times
+Recall The Good Times

-Remembering the good times is going to help you to feel better about things once you’re starting to move on.
+Recalling the good times in your pet’s life can help you feel better about things once you’re starting to move on.
 You likely made many memories with your beloved pet over the years.
-Pet loss can’t take those precious memories from you, and you’ll always be able to think back on the experiences that you had with your pet.
-If you had a special bond with your pet, then that pet is going to stay in your heart forever.
-There will come a time when you’ll be able to look back on those times and smile.
-It might be hard for you to do this at first when the pet loss is still fresh, but it can become a source of strength and comfort later on.
+You can even create a photo album containing photos of your pet to look back on when your grief feels overwhelming.
+Beloved animal loss can’t take those precious memories from you, and you may always be able to think back on the experiences that you had with your beloved animal friends.
+If you had a special bond with your dog, cat, or other pet, then they will likely stay in your heart forever, even when you return to your normal routine.

 Hold A Service For Your Pet

-Spend Time Doing Things That You Love
+Do The Things You Love

 Consider Adopting A New Pet